tjjay17/The-Simon-Game/README.md

 # EXAMPLE

-You begin to play, and it flashes blue. \n
+You begin to play, and it flashes blue.

 Then you hit blue.

 It then flashes red.

 You press blue,then red.

 Then it flashes green.

 You press blue, red then green.

 Then it flashes red.

 You press blue,red,yellow,green.

 YOU LOSE!
 It was supposed to be blue, red, green, red.

 You are essentially just building on the pattern each time.